 IBM and MongoDB are working together to bring MongoDB to IBM LinuxONE.
 Currently available as a technology preview and in beta-test, MongoDB running on IBM LinuxONE offers clients better utilization, higher virtual machine density, and closeness to enterprise data.

 MongoDB is also available on Linux on IBM z Systems, enabling scale-up as well as scale-out databases, co-located MongoDB instances sharing resources, and proximity to mission-critical data for aggregation.

 MongoDB and IBM have collaborated to establish new standards for accessing the data layer: BSON, the MongoDB write protocol and the MongoDB query language.
 IBM has worked to implement the low-level MongoDB technology for the DB2 database and the WebSphere eXtreme Scale data grid platforms.
 It is a critical step forward, empowering developers to integrate data between MongoDB and IBM's two core data platforms, DB2 and the WebSphere eXtreme Scale data grid, both of which have adopted the new standards.
 The initiative is part of IBM's MobileFirst strategy to enable new mobile computing capabilities for business and to power the growth of enterprise applications.

-IBM and MongoDB have worked closely to deliver enhanced security and monitoring with InfoSphere Guardium real-time solutions for data security and compliance.
+IBM and MongoDB have worked closely to deliver enhanced security and monitoring with Guardium real-time solutions for data security and compliance.
 The integration, validated by MongoDB, helps enterprises meet audit and compliance objectives, guard against data leaks and uncover suspicious activities.
-InfoSphere Guardium works in concert with MongoDB security features to meet the challenges of Big Data and to protect large volumes of data in distributed environments.
+Guardium works in concert with MongoDB security features to meet the challenges of Big Data and to protect large volumes of data in distributed environments.

-For more about IBM InfoSphere Guardium and MongoDB:
+For more about IBM Guardium and MongoDB: